lifewatch/BatSounds/beaglebone_batcorder/README.md

   option subnet-mask 255.255.255.0;
 }
 ```

-Finally, disable connman to prevent a DHCP request on boot
+Disable connman, otherwise a DHCP request will be sent out on boot.